usdot-jpo-ode/jpo-security-svcs/mock-signing-svc/README.md

-# ext-signature-svc-mock
+# mock-signing-svc

 ## Overview

-The **ext-signature-svc-mock** is a Spring Boot-based mock service designed to simulate signature-related functionalities.
+The **mock-signing-svc** is a Spring Boot-based mock service designed to simulate signature-related functionalities.
 It can be used for testing and development purposes in environments where an external signature service is required but unavailable or not ready for integration.